jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 ## Read in the raw GBIF files

-The data is a simple tab delimited text filw.
+The data is a simple tab delimited text file.
 I use `read_delim` here, which unfortunately parses some columns incorrectly, probably since the file starts with lots of null values.
 So here we specify the data types manually.